-Mary Jane Thurston State Park is a 3 mile moderately trafficked loop trail located near Grand Rapids, OH that features a river and is good for all skill levels.
+Mary Jane Thurston State Park is a 2.7 mile moderately trafficked loop trail located near Grand Rapids, Ohio that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash